westerndigitalcorporation/RISC-V-Linux/README.md

 guestfish -a Fedora-GNOME-Rawhide-20180906.n.0-sda.raw run : download /dev/sda1 Fedora-GNOME-Rawhide-20180906.n.0-sda1.raw
 ```

 This creates a naked ext4 filesystem called `*-sda1.raw`.
-The naked ext4 filesystem can be copied to first partition of your disk.
+The naked ext4 filesystem can be copied to the first partition of your disk.

 ```
 sudo dd if=Fedora-GNOME-Rawhide-20180906.n.0-sda1.raw of=/dev/sda1 bs=4M